If you have a software that you want to simulate, this article is right for you.

 Whenever you scroll the mouse or carry a drag-n-drop action, ActivePresenter will automatically switch to the Full Motion Recording mode (Video) to capture it.
 Otherwise, it will switch back to previous capture mode (Slide).

-- Frame: Show the current frame number of the recording project.
+- Frames: Show the current frame number of the recording project.

 - Dropped: Show the number of missed frames of the recorded video.